quannguyen1999/meetai/README.md

 Step create
 Step 1 install project
 npx create-next-app@15.3.2

 Step 2 then choose option
 ✔ Would you like to use TypeScript? … / Yes
 ✔ Would you like to use ESLint? … / Yes
 ✔ Would you like to use Tailwind CSS? … / Yes
 ✔ Would you like your code inside a `src/` directory? … / Yes ✔ Would you like to use App Router? (recommended) … / Yes ✔ Would you like to use Turbopack for `next dev`? … / Yes ✔ Would you like to customize the import alias (`@/*` by default)? … No

+Step 3 then install shadcn
+npx shadcn@2.5.0 init

+Step 4 then choose
+Neutral
+Use --legacy-peer-deps

+Step 5 then
+npx shadcn@2.5.0 add --all
+then choose
+Use --legacy-peer-deps

+Step 6
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started